 Contact Visiting- In an effort to improve the inmate visiting process, general visiting VPASS appts can now be scheduled online.
 Please go to http://www.cdcr.ca.gov/Visitors/index.html (http://www NULL.cdcr NULL.ca NULL.gov/Visitors/index NULL.html)

-will be accepted beginning Monday, Oct.
-4th, 2012.
 You must follow the instructions for set-up including information profile, inmate information and possible visitors.
-Videos are available on the site to help guide the set-up, answer questions and troubleshoot.
+Videos in English and Spanish are available on the site to help guide the set-up, answer questions and troubleshoot.
 Please read the FAQ’s page also.

-VPASS appointments are made beginning 8pm on each Sunday evening, and as they fill up fast we recommend logging on at 8pm Sunday evening to assure your appt. request has the best chance of available times.
+VPASS appointments are made beginning 8pm on each MONDAY evening, up to 2 weeks in advance and as they fill up fast we recommend logging on at 8pm Monday evening to assure your appt. request has the best chance of available times.
 You will receive a confirmation number for your appt. date and time

 NON-CONTACT-Email firstname.lastname@example.org (solanovisiting null@null cdcr NULL.ca NULL.gov) to schedule NON-CONTACT visiting appointments.

 Appointments can be made by electronic mail (email) for NON-CONTACT ONLY- If making a request for a non contact visit, you must put NON CONTACT in the subject line.

 In the body of the email for non-contact appt. include the visitor’s first and last name, date and time of visiting appointment request, the inmate’s last name, and their CDC number.
 Do not include any other information or questions in the appointment request.

 Appts for non contact visits can also be made telephonically by calling (707) 454-3266 Wednesdays only from 11 AM-1 PM.

 Visitors will be allowed to email their NON-CONTACT appointment request on Monday and Tuesday each week for up to two weeks in advance of their requested visiting appointment date.